wyliodrinstudio/WyliodrinSTUDIO/docs/source/dialogs_notifications.rst

 Prompts
 *********

-A prompt is actually a dialog box that prompts the visitor for input.
+A prompt is actually a dialog box that requires a user decision.
 A prompt box is often used if you want the user to input a value before entering a page, for example write a text or click on a button that will perform a certain action.

 showPrompt
 ^^^^^^^^^^^